Ronald Acuña Jr. Preview, Player Props: Braves vs. Cubs

 Ronald Acuña Jr. At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks second, his on-base percentage ranks first, and he is fourth in the league in slugging.
+- Among qualifying hitters in MLB, he ranks third in batting average, first in on-base percentage, and fourth in slugging.

-- Acuna will look to extend his nine-game hitting streak.
-He's batting .333 with three homers in his last games.
+- Acuna is batting .261 with two homers during his last games and is on a 10-game hitting streak.

-- In 77.8% of his 153 games this season, Acuna has picked up at least one hit.
-He's also had 67 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.